wikindx/wikindx/website/web/src/content/install/install.md

-So we recommend that you regularly update to the latest version from the tarball version available in the [SourceForge File](https://sourceforge.net/projects/wikindx/files/) section, especially if your wikindx is hosted on the web.
+So we recommend that you regularly update to the latest version from the tarball version available in the [SourceForge File](https://sourceforge.net/projects/wikindx/files/) section, especially if your WIKINDX is hosted on the web.

 If you prefer an installation from a [Version Control Systems](https://en.wikipedia.org/wiki/Version_control) (VCS), __we strongly recommend__ that you use one of the __point release__ described